 Farley has also served as Director of Public Affairs for the Ohio Kentucky Concrete Construction Association as well as a Legislative Aide to former state Representative David R. Evans, a former member of the Ohio House Insurance Committee, and former member of the National Conference of Insurance Legislators, Vice-Chair of the Property and Casualty Committee and member of the Executive Committee of the National Conference of Insurance Legislators (NCOIL).
 Farley was the Northeast Ohio Field Representative for the Ohio Republican Party in the 1999 to 2000 election cycle.

 Farley previously was an adjunct professor at Otterbein College (now Otterbein University) teaching public administration and political leadership.
-He earned his B.A. in Political Science and History from the University of Akron and his Master of Public Administration from Ohio University.
-Farley is currently pursuing his Juris Doctor from Capital University Law School.
+He earned his B.A. in Political Science and History from the University of Akron, his Master of Public Administration from Ohio University, as well as his Juris Doctor from Capital University Law School.
+Farley is admitted to practice law in Ohio.